McRonald2/FashionMNIST/README.md

 ## Overview

-`utils.py`: A module with helper functions for loading the data and preparing it for training.<br>
+`utils.py`: A module with helper functions for loading the data and preparing it for training.

-`cnn_model.py`: A module used to define the costumed Convolutional Neural Network archirtecture and class.<br>
+`cnn_model.py`: A module used to define the costumed Convolutional Neural Network archirtecture and class.

 `train.py`: A module used to automate the training process and the hyper-parameter tuning.<br>
 <b>note:</b> The `train_save_best_model()` function is wrapping the training, hyper-parameter tuning and saving the best model as a `.pt` file.